wp-plugins/comment-contest/readme.txt

 * Cheat and help added
 * Compatibility with Wordpress 3.6

+= 2.2 =
+* New features to filter comments

 == Credits ==

 = Images =
 * Help icon by http://www.visualpharm.com/
+* Plus and Minus icons by http://www.yanlu.de